 University of Arkansas’ Donald W. Reynolds Razorback Stadium

-Our most recent project, the University of Arkansas’ Donald W. Reynolds Razorback Stadium north end zone expansion, opens with the start of the 2018 football season.
+One of our most recent completed projects, the University of Arkansas’ Donald W. Reynolds Razorback Stadium north end zone expansion, opened with the start of the 2018 football season.

 From its prominent Wild Band of Razorbacks sculpture in the main gate plaza to the large glass and limestone façade, the new north end zone operates as the stadium’s front door.
 The $160-million facility is the new home of Razorback Football administration and operations and features six different premium seating areas across four levels.
 Three types of loge boxes, suites with operable glass walls and numerous clubs, including the Touchdown Club which the team proceeds through its way to the field, offer an unparalleled game day experience.